jrcasey/jrcasey.github.io/_pages/CV.md

 ## Research Interests
 > Microbial oceanography, biogeochemical cycles, ecological stoichiometry, biological thermodynamics, modeling microbial metabolism and physiology.

-I’m interested in the coordination and optimization of cellular scale processes, how objectives - like fitness or entropy production - are influenced by the streams of information between tiers of biological organization, and how all this complexity is imprinted in the genetic code.
+I am interested in the coordination and optimization of cellular scale processes, how objectives - like fitness or entropy production - are influenced by the streams of information between tiers of biological organization, and how all this complexity is imprinted in the genetic code.
 I enjoy thinking about these layers of biological complexity as they relate to the ecology and biogeochemistry of the oceans.

 ## Education
 Ph.D.
 Oceanography (May, 2017) Dept. of Oceanography, School of Ocean and Earth Science and Technology, University of Hawai`i, Mānoa, Honolulu, HI.
 Advisor: David M. Karl [Dissertation](assets/docs/Dissertation_Casey2017.pdf){:target="_blank"}